ludwigw/IT8951-ePaper/docs/testing.md

 - `mock_DEV_Config.c` - Hardware abstraction layer mocks
 - `bcm2835.h` - Mock headers for testing

+## What is and isn't tested in CI

+- **What is tested:**
+  - All platform-agnostic logic (GUI, BMP parsing, buffer management, CLI, high-level API)
+  - Build and test for all supported platforms (BCM, LGPIO, GPIOD) using the correct dev libraries
+  - Ensures the codebase compiles and links for each platform

+- **What is NOT tested:**
+  - Actual hardware access (GPIO, SPI) for any platform
+  - Platform-specific tests that require real hardware (these are skipped or print a message)
+  - Full integration with a real e-Paper display (manual testing required)

 ## Running Tests

 ### Local Testing